-To be studying in an American university especially the Ivy League schools is an amazing opportunity for many.
+To be studying in an American university, especially an Ivy League school is an amazing opportunity for many.
 It is indeed a heart-warming feeling to have the chance to walk the halls of our ancestors.
 To stand where they stand, to feel what they felt; if you listen closely, you may just as well be on the path they were – making history.
 Listen to them and you will feel yourself getting inspired.
-So, let’s look at some of the most prolific alumni who studied in American universities.
+So, let’s look at some of the most prolific alumni who studied at American universities.

 1. James Earl Jones

 Described as “one of America’s most distinguished and versatile” actors for his performances in film, theatre, and television, James Earl Jones has a career that spans over seven decades.
 Most famous for his role as Darth Vader in the original Star Wars film trilogy, James has accumulated many awards and accolades during his career.
 He was also inducted into the American Theatre Hall of Fame in 1985.
 He was initially a pre-med major in the University of Michigan but later focused on the drama at the University of Michigan School of Music, Theatre & Dance.

 2. George R. R. Martin

 If you are not aware of Game of Thrones, you might as well be living under a rock!
 None other than the author of the epic fantasy novel, A song of Ice and fire which was later adapted into the Emmy award-winning HBO series- Game of Thrones, George Martin remains one of the most prolific fantasy writers of the 21st century.
 Famously called the “American Tolkien”, he is an inspiration to many upcoming writers.
 He earned his journalism degree from Northwestern University in 1970.